I’m Daniel Salinas Córdova.

 I’m a freelance writer, translator and Spanish tutor from Mexico based in Germany.
 I am passionate about communication, languages, heritage and culture.
 I’m here to help you to better communicate with others and get your message across, be it by writing, copyediting, translating or teaching Spanish.

-In my own work and research I’m interested in exploring the relationships between heritage, nationalism and tourism.
+In my own work and research I’m interested in exploring the relationships between heritage, nationalism and tourism, as well as cultural restitution.
 I also have a great interest in the uses and representations of the past, museums, social media, volunteering and collaboration.
 I have written and published about these topics both in peer reviewed journals as well as in magazines and online media platforms.